 Here was my issue: The hoop could have been the size of the Grand Canyon, but if I was shooting beyond the three-point line, it was not going in!
 That didn’t matter to me, however, because each of us five players on the team had our own positions that we played and our own sectors on the floor that we favored.
 We played where we dominated!
 If past the three-point line I was airballing and if down-low I was dunking on people, where do you think I played 99 percent of the time?
 This logic does not take a championship-winning NCAA coach to figure out.
+Putting it simply, if someone was going to be betting on one of these US Sportsbooks, then there bet probably should have been placed on me making the most dunks by full-time.

-I view financial products as very analogous to basketball positions.
-You have some products that are great accumulation products for younger people that have 20—30 years until retirement.
+So to my point and analogy, I view financial products as very analogous to basketball positions.
+You have some products that are great accumulation products for younger people that have 20-30 years until retirement.
 If one wants eight percent-plus returns, mutual funds, stocks, and ETFs have the ability to do this.
 Afterall, over the last 90 years the stock market has done well at hitting the three-pointers, as the S&P 500 with dividends has averaged around 10 percent.
 As the baby boomers saved for retirement in the stock market, they have done well in general by relying on the point guards (mutual funds, stocks, etc.) to shoot the three-pointers.
 However, with the oldest baby boomer now eight years into retirement and the youngest baby boomer only 10 years out from retirement, the ball needs to be passed to Shaquille O’Neal down low to win the retirement income game.

 My analogy is that mutual funds, stocks, etc., may be great three-point shooting guards but annuities are great centers that play down low.